RusNor/StartWine-Launcher/README.md

 Make the file executable and launch it with a double click

+To install with one command:
 ```
 bash -c "$(curl -sL RusNor.github.io)"
 ```
+or
 ```
 bash -c "$(wget -qO - RusNor.github.io)"
 ```
+or
 ```
 bash -c "$(curl -sL nix-on-nix.github.io)"
 ```
+or
 ```
 bash -c "$(wget -qO - nix-on-nix.github.io)"
 ```